hazymorning/origami_weather/README.md

 Everything in these layouts is customizable — see [Building blocks](#building-blocks) for how that works.

+> [!IMPORTANT]
-> **Important:** Selecting a different layout in the visual editor replaces the card's content, so choose your layout first and customize it afterwards.
+> Selecting a different layout in the visual editor replaces the card's content, so choose your layout first and customize it afterwards.

 <table>
 <tr>